sudarshan4990/sudarshan4990/README.md

-- 👋 Hi, I’m @sudarshan4990
+- 👋 Hi, I’m @sudarshan_sahu
-- 👀 I’m interested in ...
+- 👀 Interested in everything 'Python'
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning to code the mundane out the world
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking to collaborate on ML,DL,and Data Science projects
-- 📫 How to reach me ...
+- 📫 Reach me sudarshan491990@gmail.com

 <!---
-sudarshan4990/sudarshan4990 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sudarshan4990/Git'chya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->